Frances Perkins National Monument

-Frances Perkins National Monument protects the Perkins Homestead, also known as the Brick House, a historic homestead at 478 River Road in Newcastle, Maine.
-The 57 acre property, including its 1837 brick farmhouse, was designated a national historic landmark and national monument for its association with the life of Frances Perkins (1880–1965), the first woman to hold a position in the United States Cabinet, who spent many years at the property, as a child and in her later years.
+Frances Perkins National Monument is a historic site that preserves the Perkins Homestead (also known as the Brick House), a homestead at 478 River Road in Newcastle, Maine, United States.
+The 57 acre property, including its 1837 brick farmhouse, was designated a National Historic Landmark and a national monument for its association with the life of Frances Perkins (1880–1965), the first woman to hold a position in the United States Cabinet, who spent many years at the property, as a child and in her later years.
 The property was first listed on the National Register of Historic Places in 2009 as the Brick House Historic District.

 Description and history

 The Perkins Homestead occupies 57 acre of land on the east side of River Road, about 2 mi south of the center of Newcastle, Maine.
 The roughly rectangular property slopes from the road down to the Damariscotta River, which like the road runs generally north–south.
 The westernmost part of the property includes all of its buildings, a walled garden, and a tract of historic farmland just north of the building complex.
 The central portion of the property is forested, with paths lined by stone walls leading to agricultural fields in the plain adjacent to the river.
 The easternmost area, in addition to these agricultural fields, includes the remains of several other Perkins family residences, and the remains of a brickmaking operation.
 This area also includes the archaeological remains of an 18th-century garrison house.
 The homestead complex consists of a brick two-story house, built in 1837, which is connected by a series of additions to a barn that was originally freestanding.
 A short way east of the barn is a small late-19th century outbuilding, which has seen a variety of uses, including as a chicken house and art studio.